haera/HACS408E/content/schedule/week-05/hw/index.md

 technique called
 [return oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming)
 (ROP).
-The basic idea is to locate many small assembly snippets _already in the program's address space_ (where each one ends in a `ret` instruction), figure out a combination of them that accomplishes the desired malicious functionality, and then put a chain of return addresses on the stack.
-When the program returns from each snippet, it will pop the next return address in the chain of the stack and execute it until it has executed every snippet in your chain.
-Each of these assembly snippets is known as a ROP gadget and the ordered list of addresses to them is called a ROP chain.
-This attack is possible because most programs contain hundreds of thousands or millions of assembly instructions, so you can usually combinations of gadgets that accomplish almost anything.
+The basic idea is to locate many small assembly snippets _already in the program's executable address space_ (where each one ends in a `ret` instruction).
+These small bits of code ending in `ret` instructions are called 'ROP gadgets'.
+To write shellcode, all one has to do is figure out a combination of them that accomplishes the desired malicious functionality, and then put the addresses of each gadget to return to on the stack sequentially.
+This group of gadgets is called a 'ROP chain'.

+When the program returns from each snippet, it will pop the next return address in the chain of the stack and execute it until it gets to a value on the stack which is not a valid return address.
+This attack is possible because most programs contain hundreds of thousands to millions of assembly instructions, so you can usually find combinations of gadgets that accomplish almost anything.

 Though you could search for these gadgets manually with Ghidra, it is usually best to use a tool that automatically searches for them.
 One of the most popular ones is called `ROPgadget`, a python utility that can be installed with `pip`.
+Another option is `ropper`, also a python utility.

 ```
 pip3 install ropgadget